atanisoft/Esp32FeederController/firmware/README.md

 MCP23017 IO Expander ICs.
 The [custom PCB](../pcb/FeederController/) allows control of up to 32 feeders with a single PCB.

-# Configuring your build environment
+## Configuring your build environment

 Esp32FeederController is built using [ESP-IDF](https://github.com/espressif/esp-idf),
 most testing is done with the master branch (v5.0 or later) but earlier stable versions should work as well.
 Please follow [these](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation) instructions for setting up your build environment.

+## Building and flashing the firmware

 Once the environment has been setup you are almost ready to build and upload the binary to the ESP32.
 Before building you will need to configure your WiFi access